PharmaForest/valivali/README.md

 ## %create_report

 ### Purpose:
-Generates an RTF **Validation Report** using ODS RTF and PROC ODSTEXT/PROC REPORT.
+Generates an RTF/PDF **Validation Report** using ODS RTF/PDF and PROC ODSTEXT/PROC REPORT.
 Reads *description.sas* from a SAS Package source folder (via `sourcelocation`) to display package name, version, author, and required packages in the header.

 ### Parameters:
 ~~~sas